Altitude management & what to be aware of when you’re planning to head into the Andes

 It’s recommended to bring Diamox tablets with you in case you react strongly to changes in elevation—but know that if you do become ill, your guides, hotel staff, and other locals are extremely well-versed in knowing the signs and caring for travelers with altitude sickness.
 Taking extra time to acclimatize, getting lots of rest and water, and consuming coca tea and leaves should help.

-For other medical needs, most private clinics and hospitals have good facilities and well-trained doctors.
-When you’re in rural areas, however, quality medical care can be scarce—in case of emergency, head to Lima if possible, or the closest city.
-Consider investing in travel insurance for emergency and evacuation coverage, especially if you are planning a more active adventure in remote areas.
+For other medical needs, we have our own on-call nurse who will be part of your high-altitude expeditions.
+It is highly recommended that you invest in travel insurance for emergency and evacuation coverage, especially if you are planning a more active adventure in remote areas.